asmiverma/Amazon-Sales-Dashboard/README.md

 ## 📜 License

 This project is licensed for educational and non-commercial use only.
-The dataset used is not real Amazon data.